iterate-ch/docs/Mountain_Duck/Preferences.md

 :width: 700px
 ```

-## Sync → Index Files
+## Index Files

 Index files on the server for a mounted connection in the background after connecting to ensure you can browse all directories when offline.
-Enabling this option will make sure new files available on the remote storage are detected without [manually](Interface#reload) choosing *Reload* in the context menu.
+Enabling this option will make sure new files available on the remote storage are detected without [manually](Interface.md#reload) choosing *Reload* in the context menu.

-## Sync → Cache Location
+## Cache Location

 `````{tabs}
 ````{group-tab} macOS
 Change the location where to store cache files required for offline access.
-By default the *Cache* folder is in the [application support directory](Support).
+By default the *Cache* folder is in the [application support directory](Support.md).

 The disk must be formatted as HFS+ or APFS.
 ````